nerves-project/nerves/guides/introduction/getting-started.md

 > Since Nerves copies your SSH public keys in the firmware image, make sure you use the same computer to create the firmware and to connect to the device.
 Otherwise, you will be met with a login prompt.

 > #### I can't reach nerves.local {: .warning}
-> If for some reason you can't reach nerves.local, check your operating system's network settings.
+> If for some reason you can't reach `nerves.local`, check your operating system's network settings.
 You should see a network interface with an IP address starting with `172.31.`.
 Check the details of that interface and in the `DHCP` settings, check for the `gateway` IP address, this is your target's IP and you can `ssh` to that IP instead of `nerves.local`.

 If you are using an HDMI capable Pi and USB is really not working for you, try to connect it to a screen or a TV and see if it displays the [IEx prompt](#using-iex).